austral/austral.github.io/_spec/rationale-syntax.md

 \text{type} ~ \tau [ \text{p}_1: k, \dots, \text{p}_1: k ]: u ;
 $$

-Here, type parameters are analogous to type parameters, kinds are analogous to types, and the universe is analogous to the return type.
+Here, type parameters are analogous to value parameters, kinds are analogous to types, and the universe is analogous to the return type.